fakedann/phase-1-project/README.md

 - Store this information in a personal database that persists
 - Allow the user to modify elements in the database

 The project's main purpose is showcasing the ability to properly access a public API and efficiently manipulating its data through frontend tools.
-In order to accomplish this exercise, [OMDb's API](http://www.omdbapi.com/) was employed because of its resourceful film data. **Daniel's Film Processor** allows the user to search and store a beloved film into a personal database provided by [NPM, inc.](https://www.npmjs.com/package/json-server)
+In order to accomplish this exercise, [OMDb's API](http://www.omdbapi.com/) was employed because of its resourceful film data. **Daniel's Film Finder** allows the user to search and store a beloved film into a personal database provided by [NPM, inc.](https://www.npmjs.com/package/json-server)

 ## Setup